oscarmorenodev/oscarmoreno.github.com/content/en/about.md

 I was born in Valencia (Spain), where I live actually. and I was born at 80’s, the age of Spectrum, Atari and the first Sega's or Nintendo videoconsoles.
 So, I grow up and enjoyed play videogames with my Sega Megadrive, watch cartoons as He-man, Dragon Ball or Captain Tsubasa.

-I'm the proud father of Lucas 👶🏻, my 3 years son that became the home CEO, and the proud husband of Lorena, the best life companion that I could have.
+I’m the proud father of Lucas and Vega — the tiny royals who now run our home, and the husband of Lorena, the best life companion that I could have.
 A wonderfull woman, with a special power to treat with the childhood (And with me 😅)

-Nowadays, I spend my non-working hours with my family or my hobbies, such as: enjoying TV Series, playing chess or watching Formula 1 races.
+Nowadays, I spend my non-working hours with my family or my hobbies, such as: enjoying TV Series or watching Formula 1 races.